 ABSTRACT

 The SMU Libraries Analytics and Research Department strives to develop a data-informed approach for achieving strategic objectives related to library operations and user needs.
-The library currently aims to optimise the availability and distribution channels of resources to maximise the learning effectiveness of its students.
-This could be in terms of increasing resources available for certain highly searched topics, and altering current trainings and workshops.
-For this purpose, they have conducted an initial survey for the freshman batch of 2017 to evaluate the difference in their confidence level in various research skills before and after joining SMU.
-This paper aims to identify factors that relate to and predict student confidence in performing library research tasks and help improve library training initiatives.
-We will conduct correlation analysis to obtain insights about the correlations between the trainings and students' confidence levels.
-Moreover, we will also analyse the proxy logs data to gather further insights on students' search habits, with the goal of merging these findings with our correlation findings to craft salient recommendations.
+The library currently aims to develop it’s trainings (content, methodology & availability) catering to solving specific student problems associated with those skills.
+For this purpose, they have conducted an initial survey for the freshman batch of 2017 to evaluate the difference in their confidence level in various research skills before and after their first semester at SMU.
+This paper aims to identify factors that relate to and predict student confidence in performing library research tasks and help improve library training initiatives in terms of relevance and effectiveness.
+We will conduct exploratory analysis to discover trends specifc to schools and problems associated with research skills.
+Moreover, we will conduct statistical analysis to understand the change in the confidence of students that can be attributed to library trainings.

 1.0 introduction

-1.1 PROJECT BACKGROUND
+1.1 BACKGROUND

-Situated at the heart of SMU’s city campus, SMU Libraries offers its services through two physical libraries, Li Ka Shing Library and Kwa Geok Choo Law Library as well as virtually through various web based services.
-SMU Libraries is the centre for academic and professional knowledge resources and services that support the research and learning needs of the SMU community.
-The library facilitates knowledge creationdiscovery through its electronic search platform and access to a wide array of research resources on and off campus.Through our learnings in SMU, we aim to help the library succeed in this mission of making all resource management and availabilities exceedingly data-driven, automated and micro-tracked.For this purpose, the Library Analytics and Research Department conducted a survey of the freshmen batch of 2017 in two phases – before the start of the semester and after the end of the semester.
-Some of the metrics the survey measured were confidence level in using library resources, trainings attended, and modules conducted during the semester.
-They wish to ascertain the effectiveness of the trainings by determining any correlation between the trainings they conduct, and how it affects the confidence levels of students.
+SMU Libraries offers its services through two physical libraries, as well as virtually through various online services.
+SMU Libraries is the centre for academic and professional knowledge resources that support the research and learning needs of SMU.
+The library facilitates knowledge creation and discovery through its electronic search platform and access to a wide array of research.
+We aim to help the library succeed in this mission of making all resource management exceedingly data-driven, automated and micro-tracked.

-Library research skills are divided into the following categories:
+The aforementioned survey will be the main focus of our study.
+It measures metrics like confidence level in using library resources, trainings attended, and modules taken during the semester.
+We wish to ascertain the effectiveness of the trainings by determining if they have any relationship with the confidence levels of students.

+Following are the categories of skills that the library is conducting their research in:

 Scoping the topic and narrowing it down to create a research question